galahad1/githubAnalytic-agent/README.md

     		"token" : "yourToken"
     }

-You will aslo need to change the target repository of the data storage.
+You will also need to change the target repository of the data storage.
 In the test/storage.js and test/agents.js files you want to change the value of `const repo = 'githubAnalytic-agent';` with one of your repository.

 You can now run the following commands to run the tests of the agent